-The Nature Conservation Council of NSW hosts its Annual Conference and AGM at the end of each year around November.
+The Nature Conservation Council of NSW held its Annual Conference and AGM on Saturday 16th November 2024.

 See below for past Annual Conference themes and speakers: